trankimtu/Angular-Summary/Directive - ngFor.md

+# 1. Display Array Value with Index
-# 1. Export value index of the array to alias local valuable i
+Export value index of the array to alias local valuable i
 ## File: app.component.ts
 ```
 import { Component } from '@angular/core';